-The committee shall consist of five or seven members.
+The Pool and Parks Committee shall be composed of five or seven members, appointed by the mayor and confirmed by city council for a two-year term.
 The committee chair, vice-chair and secretary shall be selected by the members of the committee.

 The committee shall meet monthly unless it is determined by the committee chair in consultation with the City Administrator that no business needs to be addressed.
 Upon such determination, the chair shall notify the members of the committee that no meeting shall be held.

 The Pool and Parks Committee is responsible for ensuring that the city's pool serves the needs of its residents and is maintained and operated in an efficient, cost-effective manner.
 Also the committee is to ensure that the city's park system serves the needs of its residents and are well-maintained and operated in an efficient, cost-effective manner.